pbinkley/rcb-manual/sections/14-conclusion.md

 this point is the percentage relation of running cost of 100 copies to the first cost of an edition.
-In photo-offset, for instance, the first cost of an 8½″ x 11″ page is estimated at $2.00 for 100 copies, and running costs: at $.50 for each. additional 100 copies.
+In photo-offset, for instance, the first cost of an 8½" x 11" page is estimated at $2.00 for 100 copies, and running costs at $.50 for each additional 100 copies.
 It will cost $.30 to increase an edition from 100 to 200, and it will also cost $.30 to increase an edition from 2000 to 2100.
 The $.30 running cost